apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

 # Install kbcli

-You can install kbcli on your laptop or virtual machines in the cloud.
+You can install kbcli on your laptop or virtual machines on the cloud.

 ## Environment preparation